Find your Dream Job

 If you prefer to work with your hands on appliances rather than people’s bodies, then the medical field has you covered.
 In this case, you might want to pursue the path of a hospital maintenance engineer.

-As an engineer that works in a hospital, you’ll be in charge of keeping air-conditioning, refrigeration, extensive heating, and ventilating systems working on a regular basis.
+As an engineer in a hospital, you’ll be in charge of regularly maintaining air conditioning, refrigeration, extensive heating, and ventilating systems.
 This requires an understanding of how different parts of the building function.

 6. Registered nurse

 Having variety in your tasks makes for a fun and exciting career.
-Those considering getting involved in the medical world should look into becoming a registered nurse if they want different tasks.
+If you want to work in the medical world, consider becoming a registered nurse.

-Degrees in this profession are available at technical colleges and are usually at the Associate’s level.
+Degrees in this profession are available at technical colleges, usually at the Associate’s level.
 Whatever program you take, you must pass the NCLEX-RN exam to get your certification.

-Tasks range from treating patients by yourself to helping physicians and other professionals with certain procedures.
-You will also administer medication, put together records, and teach patients how to handle their conditions.
+Tasks range from treating patients yourself to helping physicians and other professionals with certain procedures.
+You will also administer medication, compile records, and teach patients how to handle their conditions.

-It is important to pick up different skills in order to succeed as a registered nurse.
+It is essential to pick up different skills to succeed as a registered nurse.
 Working in different locations, such as hospitals, nursing homes, and other medical facilities will make this easy.

 Our Pick